thompsonmanda08/iams/docs/API_DOCS.md

 ### Login (Public)

-Authenticates a user and returns JWT access and refresh tokens.
+Authenticates a user and returns JWT access token or triggers MFA if enabled.
+The token contains user_id, department_id, role_id, and branch_id in the JWT claims.

 -   **Endpoint:** `POST /api/v1/auth/login`
 -   **Request Body:**